ccd97/CP-test/TCSYNTAX.md

 3. Content of string (lowercase, uppercase, digits, etc.)

+For loop:

+3. Number of iteration

+## Rules
-A semicolon at end of line indicates a new line in generated cases.
+* A semicolon at end of line indicates a new line in generated cases.
 If it is not placed output is generated on single line.

+Note: In below examples, `between a and b` also includes a and b

 ***
 #### Generate single Integer